arcadiapage/arcadiapage.github.io/aboutme.md

 ![profilepic.png](https://i.postimg.cc/gjR4vKwG/profilepic.png)

-My name is Arcadia Page, and I'm a artist/writer who shares ideas on personal growth, productivity, personality type, self-care, and the writing life.
+My name is Arcadia Page, and I'm a artist/writer.
+I help creative and intuitive individuals align their personal growth with their professional goals through mindful living, emotional healing, and holistic productivity.
 Here's what you can learn from me:

 - How to be [productive with less stress and burnout and celebrate little wins.](https://arcadiapage.com/2023-10-31-Three-Essential-Steps-to-Better-Productivity-Highly-Sensitive-Person/) I'm all about [reaching goals the easy and fun way.](https://arcadiapage.com/2023-09-30-What-To-Do-When-Overthinking-Your-Goals/)
 - How to work with [scattered thinking, inspiration and creative chaos.](https://arcadiapage.com/2023-10-31-Multipotentialite-You're-Not-As-Lost-As-You-Think/)